Product

 Expansion MRR for January = Upgrades + additional feature purchases + industry report purchases

-The formula for calculating Expansion MRR rate
+The formula for calculating the Expansion MRR rate

 It is typical to calculate Expansion MRR as a percentage rate where you compare the current month to the previous month – allowing you to identify whether or not your existing customers are buying more or less of your products and offerings.